rchurchley/sfuthesis/README.md

 ## System Requirements

 You will need a relatively recent LaTeX distribution.
-In particular, the SFU template requires the following packages and their dependencies:
+In particular, the SFU template depends on the following (standard) packages:

-- `etoolbox` used for class options
+- `etoolbox` for class options
+- `lmodern` and `fontenc` for extended fonts
+- `geometry` to set margins
-- `setspace` used in line spacing
+- `setspace` for line spacing
-- `enumitem` used for approval page
+- `enumitem` used on the approval page, but also potentially useful for you
-- `pdfpages` used for including Declaration of Partial Copyright Licence form
+- `pdfpages` to include Declaration of Partial Copyright Licence form
-- `tocloft` used for making the ToC nicer
+- `tocloft` to make the ToC nicer
 - `appendix` to add the word "Appendix" to the Table of Contents
-- `cmbright` or `lmodern`, depending on class options

 If you do not have these installed, you can easily get them using the package manager that came with your distribution (`tlmgr` in TeX Live or its GUI frontend `TeX Live Utility` on OS X; `mpm` on Windows MikTeX installations).